-John Roberts is a program director for Deans for Impact.
+John Roberts is the program director for Deans for Impact.
 He manages the Impact Academy leadership fellowship for deans.
 Prior to joining Deans for Impact, he was an assistant professor for education policy studies at a large state university in Pennsylvania.
 Earlier in his career, John helped design a principal development program for a large urban school district and worked in both traditional public and charter schools.
 John received his bachelor’s degree in English from the University of Michigan and a master’s and Ed.D. in education policy from the Harvard Graduate School of Education.

 Deans for Impact’s guiding principles reflect the core of what I believe makes a profession, a profession.